joonahn/BrECS/README.md

 ```

 ## Acknowledgements
-This code is based on [PyTorch implemtation of Generative Cellular Automata](https://github.com/96lives/gca).
+This code is based on [PyTorch implementation of Generative Cellular Automata](https://github.com/96lives/gca).